Nebraska Governor's Mansion: Planning of current residence

 The plans for the new mansion were published in August 1956 and instantly garnered both praise and criticism.
 Solheim described the design as "Modified Georgian Revival," which he chose to pay homage to a traditional, American style of architecture.
 Solheim, who was well known for his innovative designs which embraced contemporary design theory, especially the International Style, defended his decision to create a more traditional building because "the contemporary styles ... might appear quite dated 25 to 30 years from now."

 Several local architects criticized the designs, most notably a former architect of the Nebraska State Capitol, Harry F. Cunningham.
 In an editorial piece, Cunningham explained that despite his "deep personal affection for Selmer Solheim" and his "high regard for [Solheim's] professional attainments," he believed that the new mansion would look like a "lost stray cat in the neighborhood of the distinguished Capitol."
 Cunningham particularly disparaged the use of "pink brick" alongside the "warm gray stone of the Capitol," which he blamed entirely on the State Building Commission, who he claimed did not possess "any modicum of professional knowledge in building matters or any slightest suspicion of taste in such matters."
 According to Cunningham, the design itself was perfectly acceptable in a different locale, but lamented its employment in this project, saying, "I am sorry that the distinguished architect, Selmer Solheim, was forced to inflict this sorry anachronism upon the people of Nebraska."

 While many architects disparaged the plans, several important local architects defended the design, including Frank Latenser, a member of the committee who had selected Solheim.
 Cunningham had introduced a resolution at a quarterly meeting of the Nebraska Chapter of the American Institute of Architects to ask Governor Anderson to request that Solheim redesign the building.
 Latenser and others convinced the AIA not to pass the resolution and personally convinced Cunningham of the merits of the plans, after which Cunningham stated that he was "quite ready to call off the war."

 Construction was completed and the mansion was opened to the public for tours in March 1958.
 An estimated 35,000 citizens from across the state toured the mansion within the first two days of opening.
-On the day of the mansion's opening, Solheim published a poem to honor the building, the workers who had constructed it, and the taxpayers of Nebraska who had supported the venture."All have a share in the beauty,All have a part in the planWhat does it matter what dutyFalls to the lot of man?Someone has blended the plasterAnd someone has carried the stone:Neither the man nor the masterEver has builded alone.Making a roof from the weather,Or building a house for the king,Only by working togetherHave men accomplished a thing."
+On the day of the mansion's opening, Solheim published a poem to honor the building, the workers who had constructed it, and the taxpayers of Nebraska who had supported the venture;